sidwebworks/zors/README.md

 # ZORS

-- A fast modern and flexible framework for building CLIs
+> A fast, modern and flexible framework for building CLIs